NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 .. math::
     D_{JS} \left(P || Q \right) = \frac{1}{2} \left[ D_{KL} \left(P \Bigg|\Bigg| \frac{1}{2}(P+Q) \right) + D_{KL} \left(Q \Bigg|\Bigg| \frac{1}{2}(P+Q) \right)\right]

-and is a method of measuring the similarity between to probability distributions.
+and is a method of measuring the similarity between two probability distributions.

-Jensen-Shannon Distance is then defined as the squared root of Jensen-Shannon divrgence and is a proper distance metric.
+Jensen-Shannon Distance is then defined as the squared root of Jensen-Shannon divergence and is a proper distance metric.
 Unlike KS D-static that looks at maximum difference between two empirical CDFs, JS distance looks at the total difference between empirical Probability Density Functions
 (PDF).
 This makes it
 more sensitive to changes that may be ignored by KS.
 This effect can be observed in the plot below to get the intuition: